Do Chow Chows Shed? Analysis of a Double-Coated Dog

 Baths can support brushing to alleviate shedding concerns

-Bathing a dog excessively will dry out his skin and possibly increase shedding as well as dander.
+Bathing a dog excessively will dry his skin and possibly increase shedding and dander.

 However, bathing your Chow Chow once every four to six weeks can help keep loose hairs and flyaways under even more control between brushings.

-It is important to use canine shampoos and avoid decisions centered around cheap products.
+Using canine shampoos and avoiding decisions centered around cheap products is essential.
 If you have access to a blow dryer, you remove more loose hairs.

-Drying the fur completely is also important to avoid damaging and breaking the hair shafts as you brush.
+Drying the fur completely is also essential to avoid damaging and breaking the hair shafts as you brush.
 You can also leave the baths to a professional groomer.

 Supplements and de-shedding products help decrease hair loss

-Improving the health of the skin and fur through supplements and conditioners will increase the suppleness of the hair and decrease brittleness, breakage, and loss.
+Improving the skin’s and fur’s health through supplements and conditioners will increase the hair’s suppleness and decrease brittleness, breakage, and loss.

-• Omega-3 fatty acid supplements – can use these in topical conditioners or oral supplements
+• Omega-3 fatty acid supplements can be used in topical conditioners or oral supplements.

-• De-shedding shampoos, conditioners, and leave-in topical treatments – a combination of oils and moisturizers help keep the coat clear of loose hairs and prevents the build-up of dander
+• De-shedding shampoos, conditioners, and leave-in topical treatments – a combination of oils and moisturizers help keep the coat clear of loose hairs and prevent the build-up of dander.

-• Supplement thyroid hormones if warranted Hypothyroidism in dogs is a common condition that has a dramatic effect on the skin and fur, creating dull coats and sluggish hair follicles.
+• Supplement thyroid hormones if warranted.
+Hypothyroidism in dogs is a common condition that dramatically affects the skin and fur, creating dull coats and sluggish hair follicles.

 Examples

 This is not a Chow but an Akita x Golden Retriever mix.
-His fur is very similar to a Chow and best illustrates what happens when a dual-coated breed blows its coat.
+His fur resembles a Chow, best illustrating what happens when a dual-coated breed blows its coat.

-Blow drying your dog is effective for removing dead fur from a shedding undercoat but will not substitute for brushing.
+Blow drying your dog effectively removes dead fur from a shedding undercoat but will not substitute for brushing.

 Always brush your dog before a bath and wait until she is almost dry before you use a brush afterward.

 You can see down to the skin as this person moves the blow dryer.
-This is the spot you are seeking when you want to start your brushing.
+This is the spot you seek when you want to start brushing.

 Similar Posts